cochusco/frontend-nanodegree-feedreader/README.md

 # JavaScript Testing with Jasmine
 ## Instructions.
-Open the page [Feed reader](http://cochusco.github.io/frontend-nanodegree-feedreader/), you will see the jasmine test results at the bottom of the page.
+Open the page [Feed reader](http://cochusco.github.io/frontend-nanodegree-feedreader/), you will see the Jasmine test results at the bottom of the page.

-# Project Overview

 # Project Overview